jdrsn/slate/source/includes/_objects.md

 `GET /u/<app>/<array>/<id>?x=<JSON>`

-Via `GET`, the data needs to be passed as a JSON string in the query param `x` of the URL.
+Via `GET`, the data needs to be passed as JSON string in the query param `x` of the URL.

 > <a href='https://qi.do/u/chat/user?x={"mood":"endless boredom","disturb":true}' target='_blank'>qi.do/u/chat/user?x={"mood":"endless boredom","disturb":true} </a>